eclipse-sumo/sumo/docs/web/docs/Tutorials/OSMActivityGen/eichstaett.osm.md

 Map of the German city Eichstätt in the [OpenStreetMap format](../../OpenStreetMap_file.md).
-After the map had been exported from OpenStreetMap, a detail was cut out, unnecessary objects were deleted and the map has been improved for traffic simulation and for the conversion with netconvert.
+After the map had been exported from OpenStreetMap, a detail was cut out, unnecessary objects were deleted and the map was improved for traffic simulation and for the conversion with netconvert.
 The steps are described in [Tutorials/Import from OpenStreetMap](../../Tutorials/Import_from_OpenStreetMap.md).
 As a final step, the XML identifiers were renumbered to positive numbers.